Ourang Medan

 SS Ourang Medan was a reported ghost ship and proposed urban legend of the 1940s.
-The vessel was supposedly discovered adrift after briefly broadcasting an SOS.
+The vessel was supposedly discovered adrift after briefly broadcasting distress messages.
 The ships that responded to the SOS were reported to have discovered all the crew dead with their eyes open and their faces frozen in shock, as if they were witnessing a horrific scene.
-As they subsequently prepared to tow the Ourang Medan to port, a fire reportedly broke out in the hold resulting in its eventual sinking, hiding it and its mysteries forever.
+As the rescue crews subsequently prepared to tow the Ourang Medan to port, a fire reportedly broke out in the hold resulting in its eventual sinking, hiding it and its mysteries forever.

-The most prominent version of the story places the vessel in the Dutch East Indies (modern Indonesia) in the Straits of Malacca waters, while other versions of the tale place the vessel around the Marshall Islands or Solomon Islands.
-The story was initially reported in Italy in 1940 and the UK in 1940, before similar stories were repeated in 1948 and later again in 1952.
+The most prominent version of the story places the vessel in the Dutch East Indies (modern Indonesia) in the waters of the Straits of Malacca, while other versions of the tale place the vessel around the Marshall Islands or Solomon Islands.
+The story was initially reported in Italy in 1940 and in England later that same year, before similar stories were repeated in 1948 and later again in 1952.
 The inability of researchers to identify the vessel in any official records, along with the inconsistent reporting of the location, and other details that change from version to version, has led to speculative coverage in mystery publications such as the Fortean Times.

 SS Ourang Medan

-The word Ourang (also written Orang) is Malay or Indonesian for "man" or "person", whereas Medan is the largest city on the Indonesian island of Sumatra, giving an approximate translation of "Man of Medan".
-Accounts of the ship's accident have appeared in various books and magazines, mainly on Forteana.
-Their factual accuracy and even the ship's existence, however, are unconfirmed, and details of the vessel's construction and history remain unknown.
+The word Ourang (also written Orang) is Malay or Indonesian for 'man' or 'person', whereas Medan is the largest city on the Indonesian island of Sumatra, giving an approximate translation of 'man of Medan'.
+Accounts of the ship's accident have appeared in various books and magazines, mainly within Forteana.
+Their factual accuracy and even the ship's existence, however, are unconfirmed, and details of the vessel's construction and history appear to be undocumented.
 Searches for any official registration or accident investigation recorded have proven unsuccessful.